Apollo-Level2-Web-Dev/quick-order-with-payment-server/README.md

 4. **Set Up Environment Variables:**

-   Create a `.env` file in the root of your project directory and add the environment variables specified above.
+   Create a `.env` file in the root of your project directory with the provided environment variables.

 5. **Run the Development Server:**